Stockport air disaster: Accident

 Despite the crash occurring in a densely populated area, there were no fatalities on the ground.
-Members of the public and police risked harm to save twelve people from the mangled debris.
-However, a fire started towards the rear of the aircraft after the fuel tanks had ruptured and wicked back through the cabin, engulfing and killing most of the fuel-soaked passengers.
+Members of the public and police risked harm to save 12 people from the mangled debris.
+However, a fire started towards the rear of the aircraft after the fuel tanks had ruptured and worked back through the cabin, engulfing and killing most of the fuel-soaked passengers.

-Because it was a Sunday and people were not at work the accident drew a large crowd, estimated at around 10,000, hampering the rescue organisations.
+As it was a Sunday and most people were not at work, the accident drew a large crowd, estimated at 10,000, hampering the rescue organisations.